The Roger Williams University School of Law Alumni Association Constitution

-The name of this organization is the Roger Williams University School of Law Alumni Association.
-The address for the organization is Roger Williams University Law Alumni Association, Ten Metacom Avenue, Bristol RI 02809-5171.
+The name of this organization is the Roger Williams University School of Law Alumni Association (the “Association” or “LAA.”)
+The address for the Association is Roger Williams University Law Alumni Association, Ten Metacom Avenue, Bristol, RI 02809-5171.

-- to foster the lifelong bonds between Alumni and the School of Law and dedicate efforts to involving alumni in the activities of the School of Law;
+- To foster lifelong bonds between alumni and the School of Law and dedicate efforts to involving alumni in the activities of the School of Law.

-- to provide the alumni with an appropriate avenue for communication with the Law School;
+- To provide alumni with an appropriate avenue for communication with the School of Law.

-- to provide opportunities for networking and appropriate avenues for professional development;
+- To provide alumni with opportunities for networking and appropriate avenues for professional development.

 Section 1.
 There shall be two classes of members of this Association.
 The first class of members shall be known as regular members with full voting rights, and the second class of members shall be known as honorary members who shall have no voting privilege.

 Section 2.
-A person who has been awarded a Juris Doctor degree or an honorary degree from the School of Law is automatically a regular member of this Association.
+A person awarded a Juris Doctor degree or an honorary degree from the School of Law is automatically a regular member of this Association.

 Section 3.
 The Board of Directors of this Association shall have the power to confer honorary membership upon such persons who have rendered some outstanding contribution to the School of Law.

 Section 1.
-The governing body of this Association is the Board of Directors and it shall be responsible for the management, governance policies and programs of the Association; establish its policies with respect to its fiscal and business affairs; determine the services and programs to be rendered by the Association; and act as the primary liaison with the School of Law.
+The governing body of this Association is the LAA Board of Directors, and it shall: be responsible for the management, governance policies, and programs of the Association; establish its policies for its fiscal and business affairs; determine the services and programs to be rendered by the Association; and act as the primary liaison with the School of Law and as an advisory board to the Dean of the School of Law.

 Section 1.
 President.
-The President shall preside over all meetings and shall sign all written instruments authorized and approved by the Board of Directors.
+The President shall preside over all meetings and sign all written instruments authorized and approved by the LAA Board of Directors.

 Section 2.
-President-Elect.
-The President-Elect shall act as, and have all the power of, the President when the President is absent or unable to act.
-In the event both the President and President-Elect are absent, the Treasurer shall so act.
+Vice President.
+The Vice President shall act as and have all the power of the President when the President is absent or unable to act.
+The Secretary shall act if both the President and Vice President are absent.

 Section 3.
 Secretary.
-The Secretary shall keep a full and complete written record of the proceedings of the Board of Directors and of the meetings of the members.
+The Secretary shall keep a complete written record of the proceedings of the LAA Board of Directors and the meetings of the members.

-Section 5.
-Regular meetings of the Board of Directors shall be held at least quarterly, at such time and place that the Board may choose.
-The Board of Directors, as it deems necessary and prudent, shall have the right to hold, waive or reschedule any meeting, and shall further have the right to schedule and hold Special/Emergency meetings as the need arises.
+Section 4.
+LAA Board of Directors Meetings.
+Regular meetings of the LAA Board of Directors shall be held at least three times per fiscal year at such time and place as the LAA Board of Directors shall choose.
+The LAA Board of Directors, as it deems necessary and prudent, shall have the right to hold, waive or reschedule any meeting and shall have the right to schedule and hold Special/Emergency meetings as needed.

 Section 1.
-The members of this Association shall hold an Annual Meeting for the purpose of the election of officers and the presentation of the fiscal affairs of the Association and at least one additional meeting during the course of the year.
+The members of this Association shall hold an Annual Meeting for the presentation of the fiscal affairs of the Association and at least one additional meeting during the year.

 Section 2.
-The rules contained in Robert’s Rules of Order, revised, shall govern all members meetings and Director's meetings.
+The rules contained in Robert’s Rules of Order, revised, shall govern all members' and directors' meetings.
 In instances of conflict between Robert’s Rules of Order and the Bylaws of the Association, the Bylaws shall control.

-The Association’s fiscal and election year shall coincide with the calendar year running from July 1st to June 30th.
+The Association’s fiscal and election year shall be from July 1 to June 30 of the subsequent year.